wp-plugins/orbtr-ping/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ORBTR Ping is a free lead tracking plugin. watching your traffic & notifying you in real-time when a lead returns!
+ORBTR Ping is a free lead tracking plugin.
+Watching your traffic & notifying you in real-time when a lead returns!

 == Description ==